xdefago/synth-light/README.md

 Given the description of a model (light variant, number of colors, scheduler), the program generates all possible algorithms, filters those that are not viable, reduces the number to eliminate isomorphism, and checks them one-by-one using the SPIN model checker.

+## Acknowledgments

+This work was supported in part by JSPS KAKENHI Grant Number 20K11685, and 21K11748.

 ## Verification Model Parameters

 ### Configurable